girikgarg8/Git-Branching-Tutorial/README.md

 In order to push the git tag to Github, use the syntax `git push origin <tag name>`.

 If we wish to push all the tags, we can use `git push --tags` (not recommended though).

+**Let's now talk about open source contributions**

+Tips on how to contribute to an open source repository:

+1. Try to go through any live link of the project, and explore around.

+2. Setup the repository on your local.
+Consult the documentation to see the installation steps, contribution guide, Code of Conduct etc

+3. Go through the list of open issues - these can be bugs, feature requests etc.

+4. As a new contributor, try to look for an issue which is labelled as  a `good first issue`.

+5. Since you might not be added as a collaborator to the repository, fork the repository.
+Then clone the forked repository using `git clone <repository>`

+6. Checkout a new branch for the feature/bug that you will be working on.

+7. Make the required code changes.
+Make sure to use semantic commit messages.
+See this [link](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) for more details.